ctb/titus-blog/src/2014-swc-toronto-training.rst

-But before the SWC training in Toronto, I've _never_ done anything more than a half-day workshop on teaching, and even those were but a pale image of Greg's workshop.
+But before the SWC training in Toronto, I've _never_ done anything more than a half-day workshop on teaching, and even those were but a pale image of Greg and Warren's workshop.
 My overall frustration has been in
 translation: I can read books, and papers, and blog posts on teaching, but translating that into effective practices in the class room is really tough.

-This is what Greg did with the Toronto training: translated the concepts of peer learning, active learning, etc. into an interactive, hands on workshop.
-In fact, the best part of the workshop was that most of the concepts he and Warren introduced as effective teaching techniques were *used* to demonstrate themselves, at some point throughout the workshop.
+This is what Greg and Warren did with the Toronto training: translated the concepts of peer learning, active learning, etc. into an interactive, hands on workshop.
+In fact, the best part of the workshop was that most of the concepts they introduced as effective teaching techniques were actually *used* during the workshop to demonstrate themselves.

 Simply put, it's better than any other training I've ever done on teaching.
 Even if that's a low bar (given my lack of previous training), it was also just an objectively good experience.
-Greg should be happy.
+Greg and Warren should be happy.

 What does the future hold?
 --------------------------